JayteeNZ/esports-archived/README.md

 Consider following me on Github.
 I am not an open-source contributor, however I do have applications which I sometimes like to share that also explains my thought process and how those problems may have been solved.

+## Learning Resources

+I used https://laracasts.com and https://codecourse.com when learning Laravel and associated technologies for this project.
+These two services are still highly-recommendable for developers starting out in modern developing using PHP.
+They both offer free and paid courses.
+I am also not affiliated with any of these services, this is my own personal expression.